HowToGetLicensed

 • The licensing exam: The Utah Notary Public Exam is administered by Utah Lieutenant Governor's Office (online exam).
 You'll need to score at least 80% to pass.
 Study materials and practice exams are available from most education providers.

-• Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 4 years.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 4 years.
 No continuing education required for renewal.

 How Much Does a Notary Public License Cost in Utah?